 Candidates on probation or permanent academic probation are not eligible for a National University internship program.
 Once intern eligible, candidates must apply for an Internship Credential which is valid for two years.

 Graduate level National University candidates who are interested in becoming a university intern must complete and show verification of all prerequisite requirements and go through the internship eligibility process to determine suitability for the internship program.

 In addition to completion of all internship prerequisites, candidates are required to verify completion of the following Intern Eligibility:

 Internship Early Completion Option (ECO)

-The Early Completion Internship Option is intended to provide candidates with requisite skills and knowledge an opportunity to challenge the course work portion of a Multiple or Single Subject Internship Program and demonstrate pedagogical skills through a performance assessment while in a University internship program.
-The Early Completion Internship Option (ECO) is available to candidates who have completed the Teaching Foundations Exam in the following areas: Multiple Subjects, Mathematics, Science or English.
+The Early Completion Internship Option is intended to provide candidates with requisite skills and knowledge an opportunity to challenge the academic course work portion of a Multiple or Single Subject Internship Program and demonstrate pedagogical skills through a performance assessment while in a University internship program.
+The Early Completion Internship Option (ECO) is available to candidates who have passed the appropriate National Evaluation Series (NES) Assessment of Professional Knowledge (APK) exam.